Powermonger

-Powermonger is a real-time strategy game developed by Bullfrog in 1990 for Amiga and Atari ST, derived from the Populous engine but presented using a 3-dimensional game map.
+Powermonger is a real-time strategy video game developed by Bullfrog Productions and published by Electronic Arts.
+Originally released in 1990 for the Amiga and Atari ST, it was derived from the Populous engine but presented using a 3-dimensional game map.

 Gameplay

 The game features a 3-dimensional game map, although camera movement is limited to rotating the map by 90 degrees or small discrete intervals and 8 pre-defined levels of zoom.
 Only the map topography itself is 3-dimensional; people, trees and other game objects are 2-dimensional sprites.

 The game features a fairly advanced (for its time) "artificial life" engine.
 Each person seems to have a mind of their own and will go about his or her job, fishing, farming, shepherding, collecting wood or making items without any input from the player.
 The player can also use a query tool to view the name, sex, age, allegiance, vital stats, hometown and equipment of any given individual.
 This aspect of the game has some clear resemblances (though less advanced) with the later Black & White game also designed by Peter Molyneux.

 While the player cannot form the land like in Populous, actions can still have some limited effect on the environment.
 For example, if a large area is deforested, the weather pattern will change and more rain or snow (depending on the season) will fall, making movement slower.

 The player starts out on each map with a small number of soldiers, and maybe a few towns already under control.
 To win the map, the balance of power needs to be tipped completely to the player's side (represented by a scale below the mini-map), by conquering all (or at least most) of the towns on the map and killing any opposing captains.
 Once a town is under the player's control, locals can be drafted into the player's army and bigger towns or enemy armies can be taken on.
 Some of the bigger towns also have neutral captains and if these survive the battle they come under the player's command as well.